kukuriku42347/Data-Analytics-Portfolio/Projects/Adventure Works - SQL Analysis/Project Summary.md

 ## 📌 Project Overview

 This project explores customer order, product sales, and return data from the AdventureWorks database to identify sales trends, profitability drivers, and areas for improvement.
-Using SQL and Excel, the analysis provides actionable insights into product performance, customer demographics, and regional profitability.
+Using mostly SQL, the analysis provides actionable insights into product performance, customer demographics, and regional profitability.

 **Key questions answered:**
 - Which product categories generate the most profit?